-Initial registrations and repetition updates are not happening in real-time, so it might take a couple of minutes before the variables can be used in "5.2.7 Substitution value automatic registration“ and "5.2.8 Substitution value list"
+※Initial registrations and repetition updates are not happening in real-time, so it might take a couple of minutes before the variables can be used in "5.2.7 Substitution value automatic registration“ and "5.2.8 Substitution value list"

 The chapter " 7.2 Maintenance and Maintaining" contains more information regarding the timing of when they are updated.

 Access permission role

 The permission roles set for variable nesting management are set to the permission roles of the Module material collection in which the relevant variable is defined.

 Substitution value automatic registration